microsoft/EA-HAS-Bench/README.md

 ## How to Re-create EA-HAS-Bench from Scratch
 ### Sampling points in $\mathrm{RegNet}$ + hpo
-For EA-HAS-Bench’s search space that contains both model architectures and hyperparameters, we use random search (RS) to sample unbiased data to build a robust surrogate benchmark.
+For `EA-HAS-Bench`’s search space that contains both model architectures and hyperparameters, we use random search (RS) to sample unbiased data to build a robust surrogate benchmark.

 The following command will train all architecture candidate in the search space.
 ```